 Rita and I just returned from an 8-day road trip through part of southern Ecuador (hence the gap in blog posts), and we had a really wonderful time.
 We saw some of the most beautiful landscapes on the planet, and met interesting people in some great cities and towns.
 We know several people who have made trips around Ecuador and South America, but our trip was a little unique in that we decided to rent a car and drive ourselves.
 Most expats tend to either hire drivers, take buses, fly, or some combination of those options.

-There is certainly nothing wrong with those options, and I think traveling in Ecuador is something everyone living here should do, regardless of their chosen method.
+There is certainly nothing wrong with those choices, and I think traveling in Ecuador is something everyone living here should do, regardless of their chosen method.
 But for our purposes, since I was looking for new places and people to write about, we wanted to be able to go where we wanted to go, and stop where we wanted to stop, all on our own schedules.
-We also enjoy discovering a new place, rather than have it shown to us.
+We also enjoy discovering a new place, rather than having it shown to us.

 We have talked to people who would never even consider driving themselves, however.
 I understand that there are some rather daunting aspects of driving in any foreign country, and frankly, I don’t think we would have tried it just two years ago.
 This is the fourth time we have rented a car for some sort of trip in Ecuador now, and this last one was an almost 1500 kilometers journey, so I wanted to provide some first-hand information for those of you who may be thinking about hitting the road on your own.